 The NCPA announced today its opposition to the preliminary settlement agreement in the House v.
 NCAA antitrust lawsuit.

-NCPA Executive Director Ramogi Huma stated, “Despite discussions in the media that the proposed settlement will bring revenue sharing for athletes, there are terms in the settlement that would allow the NCAA, conferences, and colleges to prohibit any athlete revenue sharing.
-The settlement could also eliminate virtually all of the money that collectives are paying college athletes within just a few months from now.
+NCPA Executive Director Ramogi Huma stated, “Despite discussions in the media that the proposed settlement will bring revenue sharing for athletes, there are terms in the settlement that would allow the conferences to prohibit athlete revenue sharing.
+The settlement would also allow the NCAA and conferences to adopt rules to eliminate much of the money that collectives are paying college athletes within just a few months from now.
 And instead of agreeing to spare non-revenue sports from cuts as a benefit for that subclass, the settlement explicitly asserts conferences and colleges have the right to cut sports.”

 Additionally, the settlement allows the conferences and NCAA to collude to ban all NIL money from collectives that would pay athletes based on their status on their team.
-This would snuff out a thriving collective NIL marketplace that is already set to pay athletes approximately over $1.3 billion this year and $2.1 billion next year (based on “Opendorse NIL at 3” report) in exchange for possibly receiving $0 in revenue sharing.
+This could snuff out a thriving collective NIL marketplace that is already set to pay athletes approximately over $1.3 billion this year and $2.1 billion next year (based on “Opendorse NIL at 3” report) in exchange for possibly receiving $0 in revenue sharing.

-The settlement could also stifle a new direct NIL pay market created on July 1, 2024 when a Virginia NIL law guaranteeing its colleges the ability to directly pay their athletes NIL compensation without limits became effective.
+The settlement would allow the NCAA and conferences to adopt rules that restrict the amount of NIL money universities can pay their athletes despite a new Virginia NIL law guaranteeing its colleges the ability to directly pay their athletes NIL compensation without limits.
 The Virginia law states in part:

 “C. No athletic association, athletic conference, or other organization with authority over intercollegiate athletics shall…